odoo/documentation/getting_started/documentation.rst

 before upgrading to a newer version.
 Do not mess up your working environment with test data!

-In that purpose, you can create as many free trials as you want (available for 15 days).
+For those purposes, you can create as many free trials as you want (each available for 15 days).
 Those instances can be instant copies of your working environment.
 To do so, go to the Odoo.com account in **My Organizations** page and click **Duplicate**.